Pearse88/Assignment3/README.md

 The user has the option to draw a picture using the following,
--	Straight line, Free hand line, Circle, Rectangle, Polygon, Rounded edge rectangle, Filled circle, Filled rectangle, Filled polygon, Filled rounded edge rectangle
+-	Straight line, Free hand line, Circle, Rectangle, Polygon, Rounded edge rectangle, Filled circle, Filled rectangle, Filled polygon, Filled rounded edge rectangle The user can also perform the following actions by clicking on one of the buttons.
+-  Erase a canvas they have been working on
+-  Exit the application
 -	Undo and Redo process.
--	Set Background Color & set Foreground Color.
+-	Set Background Color & set Foreground Color through a button or through the toolbar.
 -	Save canvas to file ( *.jpg )
 -	Open canvas from file

-The user also has the option to fill a shape, undo a previous action or redo a previous action the user can also erase the canvas by clicking on the eraser button.
 The part that I found most difficult which is also highlighted in the video is the function of saving the file, I used several resources both online and books to figure out how to complete this function.
 The user also has the option to fill a shape, undo a previous action or redo a previous action the user can also erase the canvas by clicking on the eraser button.
 The program uses 4 classes to build the entire structure.
 I used java abstract windows toolkit as the backbone of my project.
 I have implemented a few